 It is always important to have a vet that you believe will do their best and who wants the best for your pet.
 Many are turning to holistic vets who practice alternative measures and medicines and integrated medicines.
 The term holistic simply means ‘whole’.
 A whole and thorough approach to healthcare is the most sensible way to keep your dog healthy and happy.

-It is important that your vet be of the mindset to look beyond the ailment to root causes and providing support and treatment that will keep your dog at their best.
+It is important that your vet is of the mindset to look beyond the ailment to root causes and providing support and treatment that will keep your dog at their best.
 This does not mean avoiding medicine but rather using it when it is necessary and then attempting to maintain optimal health through natural measures to minimize the occurrence or relapse of issues.

 Keeping your dog healthy is one of the best gifts that you can provide for them.
 For further information on helping your dog live a healthy and happy life, click here to access our step by step guide to extending your dog’s lifespan.